edbzn/blog/content/blog/introducing-convoyr/index.md

 };
 ```

+_Instead of rawly logging the result in the console I can imagine sending those performance measures to a remote server to create rich reports._

 #### Mocking back-end response

 Sometimes I don't have any back-end route implemented yet, it can be useful to mock the response.